Thimoteus/purescript-transformerless/README.md

 # purescript-transformerless

-Implementations of monad transformers without using transformers.
+Implementations of some useful types currently implemented using monad transformers, but now without using transformers.

 - `Env e a`
 - `Store s a`